SoftUni-Internal/interactive-content/EN/08-Pipes-Interceptors-And-Subjects/06-Summary.md

 - JSON Web Tokens are used for transmitting information securely between parties as a JSON object
-  - This information can be verified and trusted because it is digitally signed
+  - this information can be verified and trusted because it is digitally signed
-  - They consist of a Header, Payload and Signature, separated by dots
+  - they consist of a Header, Payload and Signature, separated by dots

 - Interceptors are most often used to automatically attach authentication information to requests
-  - Implemented since Angular 4 using `HttpInterceptor`
+  - implemented since Angular 4 using `HttpInterceptor`

 ```js
 export class TokenInterceptor implements HttpInterceptor {